dk-liang/FIDTM/README.md

 The training strategy is very simple.
 You can replace the density map with the FIDT map in any regressors for training.

-If you want to train based on the HRNET, please first download the ImageNet pre-trained HR models from the official [link](https://onedrive.live.com/?authkey=!AKvqI6pBZlifgJk&cid=F7FD0B7F26543CEB&id=F7FD0B7F26543CEB!116&parId=F7FD0B7F26543CEB!105&action=locate), and replace the pre-trained model path in HRNET/congfig.py (__C.PRE_HR_WEIGHTS).
+If you want to train based on the HRNET, please first download the ImageNet pre-trained models from the official [link](https://onedrive.live.com/?authkey=!AKvqI6pBZlifgJk&cid=F7FD0B7F26543CEB&id=F7FD0B7F26543CEB!116&parId=F7FD0B7F26543CEB!105&action=locate), and replace the pre-trained model path in HRNET/congfig.py (__C.PRE_HR_WEIGHTS).

-Here, we provide the training baseline code, the I-SSIM loss will released when the review completed.
+Here, we provide the training baseline code, and the I-SSIM loss will be released when the review is completed.

 **Training baseline example:**

 ```
 python train_baseline.py --dataset ShanghaiA --crop_size 256 --save_path ./save_file/ShanghaiA
 python train_baseline.py --dataset ShanghaiB --crop_size 256 --save_path ./save_file/ShanghaiB
-python train_baseline.py --dataset UCF_QNRF --crop_size 512 --save_path ./save_file/JHU
+python train_baseline.py --dataset UCF_QNRF --crop_size 512 --save_path ./save_file/QNRF
 python train_baseline.py --dataset JHU --crop_size 512 --save_path ./save_file/JHU
 ```
 For ShanghaiTech, you can train by a GPU with 8G memory.
-For other datasets, please utilize a single GPU with 24G memory or multiple GPU for training .
-We have reorganized the code, which usually better than the results of the original [manuscript](https://arxiv.org/abs/2102.07925).
+For other datasets, please utilize a single GPU with 24G memory or multiple GPU for training.
+We have reorganized the code, which is usually better than the results of the original [manuscript](https://arxiv.org/abs/2102.07925).

 **Improvements**
 We have not studied the effect of some super-parameters.
-Thus, the results can be further improved by some optimization skills, such as adjust the learning rate, batch size, crop size, and data augmentation.
-Besides, HRNET is a heavy network, and it is desirable to explore the efficient localization method based on FIDT maps.
+Thus, the results can be further improved by some tricks, such as adjust the learning rate, batch size, crop size, and data augmentation.

 # Reference
 If you find this project is useful for your research, please cite: